TomAnthony/mariokart64-guide/readme.md

 Some parts assume your opponents are good racers too - if they aren't then the other tips will mean you win fairly easily. :)

-Our house rules mean you can't use any course glitches which you can't make a case were designed in to the game.
-For example, the wall glitch on Wario Stadium is not permitted, but the Yoshi jump down is allowed.
+Our house rules mean you can't use any course glitches for which you can't make a case that they were designed in to the game.
+For example, the wall glitch on Wario Stadium is not permitted, but the Yoshi Valley corner jump is allowed.

 Finally, we play using the UK version of the game running on an original N64 using an Everdrive.
 We have a Gameshark code to allow multiple players as the same character but no other mods or patches.
 None of that should affect any of the stuff in here but you never know.